-The Toowoomba Carnival of Flowers Festival is a garden lover’s delight and we are proud to be bringing this 3 day tour back again.
+The Toowoomba Carnival of Flowers Festival is a garden lover’s delight.
 The festival is a celebration of flowers as well as food, wine and all things spring.
 Stop and smell a rose or two at the National Rose Garden, visit stunning award winning exhibition gardens, view splendid displays in the public parks and be entertained by the colourful and creative Grand Central Floral Parade.

 Since 1950, Toowoomba has greeted Spring with an infusion of colour and creativity not only in private gardens but also the town’s magnificent parks and gardens.
 Come and delight your senses in the Garden City as there is no better "blooming place"!